 What is financial aid?

-Financial aid includes grants, scholarships, loans and work options.
+Financial aid includes need-based grants, scholarships, loans and work options.
 These funds come from a variety of sources including Hope College, federal and state government programs, and private organizations.

 Your financial aid can be considered either gift aid or self-help aid: